pytorch/rfcs/RFC-0005-structured-kernel-definitions.md

 Ordinarily, these two declarations would cause function signatures for `upsample_nearest1d_cpu`, etc., to be generated into NativeFunctions.h, and then you would go ahead and implement them.

+### Structured keyword proposal

-However, we propose a new *structured* format for writing kernels.
-We’ll do this by marking the out version of this operator as structured and deleting dispatch entries from the functional version (the functional operator is *implicitly* associated with the out-of-place version in the same way derivatives.yaml schemas are matched with their functional/inplace/out variants):
+We propose a new *structured* format for writing kernels.
+In this proposal variant, we’ll do this by marking the out version of this operator as structured and deleting dispatch entries from the functional version (the functional operator is *implicitly* associated with the out-of-place version in the same way derivatives.yaml schemas are matched with their functional/inplace/out variants):

 ```
 - func: upsample_nearest1d(Tensor self, int[1] output_size, float? scales=None) -> Tensor